gabequinto/CCC410F22-GabeQuinto/docs/topics/golang/DesignProject1.md

 * Creating an ssh session with a remote machine
 * Being able to execute commands on the remote machine
 * Being able to scp files to the remote machine.
+* Create bashs scripts for triage and security compliance

 One thing to note is that I had zero programming and more specifically golang knowledge going into this project so there was a lot of time spent learning the language in order to complete the objectives.